sillybytes/sillybytes/posts/whats_wrong_with_java.md

 you compare it with higher level languages, Java is reasonably faster, but when you compare it with C or C++, Java is miserably slow and heavy on resources.

-Taking into account that Java is more a low level language rather than a higher level one as we have seen, it should be compared to is closes cousins C and C++, in which case you inevitably conclude it's just slow, very slow.
+Taking into account that Java is more of a low level language rather than a high level one as we have seen, it should be compared to is closes cousins C and C++, in which case you inevitably conclude it's just slow, very slow.